Colonia La Merced in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Built in the 18th century due to the secularization of the previous Temple of San Pablo, known today as Old San Pablo.

 Topics.
-This historical marker is listed in these topic lists: Churches & Religion • Colonial Era.
+This historical marker is listed in these topic lists: Colonial Era • Religion & Religious Structures.

 Location.
 19° 25.554′ N, 99° 7.712′ W. Marker is in Ciudad de México.
 It is in Colonia La Merced.
-Marker is on Plaza de San Pablo west of Calle Topacio, on the left when traveling west.
+It is on Plaza de San Pablo west of Calle Topacio, on the left when traveling west.
 Touch for map.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Elias Nahum (approx. 0.3 kilometers away); Temple of San José de Gracia (approx. 0.4 kilometers away); Ceremonial Shrine of Ehécatl (approx. 0.4 kilometers away); House of Andés Quintana Roo and Leona Vicario (approx. half a kilometer away); The Lorezana Orphans Home (approx. half a kilometer away); Parish of Our Lady of the Valvanera (approx. half a kilometer away); Mariano Matamoros (approx. half a kilometer away); José Fernando Ramírez (approx. half a kilometer away).
+At least 8 other markers are within walking distance of this marker: Elias Nahum (approx. 0.3 kilometers away); Temple of San José de Gracia (approx. 0.4 kilometers away); Ceremonial Shrine of Ehécatl (approx. 0.4 kilometers away); House of Andés Quintana Roo and Leona Vicario (approx. half a kilometer away); The Lorezana Orphans Home (approx. half a kilometer away); Parish of Our Lady of the Valvanera (approx. half a kilometer away); Mariano Matamoros (approx. half a kilometer away); José Fernando Ramírez (approx. half a kilometer away).
 Touch for a list and map of all markers in Ciudad de México.